TurroTopsis/cystic-fibrosis/treatments.md

 6. **Fitness plan**: Patients work with their doctors to create a personalized fitness plan to help improve energy, lung function, and overall health.

-7. **CFTR modulators**: Patients take medications that target the defect in their specific CFTR protein. **Trikafta** is one popular modulator, recently FDA approved in 2019, composed of three different modulating medications: _Elexacaftor_, _Tezacaftor_, and _Ivacaftor_.
+7. **CFTR modulators**: Patients take medications that target the defect in their specific CFTR protein. [**Trikafta**](https://www.trikafta.com/){:target="_blank"} is one popular modulator, recently FDA approved in 2019, composed of three different modulating medications: _Elexacaftor_, _Tezacaftor_, and _Ivacaftor_.
 For many patients, this combination of modulators has proven especially effective in attacking their CF at the source.

 ![Trikafta Packaging](img/trikafta.png)